-An observer collects available data for each CLPA avalanche path in zone under his responsibility.
-The data for a given path are summarized into a so-called CLPA sheet (Figure 5).
+An observer collects available data for each CLPA avalanche path in the zone under his responsibility.
+The data for a given path are summarized into a so-called CLPA sheet (Fig. 5).
 On the basis of the collected evidences, the observer decides whether the existing avalanche limits should be extended on the CLPA map or not.
 Thus, a CLPA sheet supplies a complementary textual description of a path to its geographical limits.
 It contains the following details:

-- information about the inquiry (type, opening and closure dates, investigation zone); - information about the studied avalanche path (path number, path label, location, ski resorts, corresponding EPA paths, protection structures); - proof (or testimony) of an avalanche study, which contains an avalanche description in text format and should be based on at least one source: a witness, a photograph or an archival document; - identification number (idGis) of the geographic object corresponding to the avalanche path limits in the geographic information system.
+- information about the inquiry (type, opening and closure dates, investigation zone); - information about the studied avalanche path (path number, path label, location, ski resorts, corresponding EPA paths, protection structures); - proof (or testimony) of an avalanche study, which contains an avalanche description in text format and should be based on at least one of the following sources: a witness, a photograph or an archival document; - identification number (idGis) of the geographic object corresponding to the avalanche path limits in the geographic information system.

-The CLPA manager controls proposed modifications of avalanche limits, validates the new edition 165 of the CLPA and closes the inquiry.
-After the inquiry closure, no more modification can be applied to

-CLPA sheets or avalanche limits.
+Modifications of avalanche limits proposed by the observer are systematically cross-checked by the CLPA manager, who plays the role of observer in charge of control.
+The collected evidences and proposed CLPA modifications are usually also cross-checked by other concerned participants depending on the CLPA study (municipality officers, technical services, other CLPA and EPA observers).
+The CLPA manager validates the new edition of the CLPA and closes the inquiry.
+After the inquiry closure, no more modification can be applied to CLPA sheets or avalanche limits.
 When the acquisition process is finished, the data distributor prepares an official distribution of the CLPA.
 He sends updated CLPA materials in paper format (maps, sheets, mountain massif description, etc.) to all stakeholders concerned by the current modification of avalanche limits.
-He also updates materials in numerical format available on the web site.
+He also updates materials in numerical format available on the website.

-170 2.3 Classification of inhabited sites exposed to avalanches: SSA
+2.3 Classification of inhabited sites exposed to avalanches: SSA

-The Sensitive Avalanche Paths (SSA) database is an inventory of 1 431 inhabited sites exposed to snow avalanches in France.
+The SSA database is an inventory of 1431 inhabited sites exposed to snow avalanches in France.
 The SSA inventory classifies the dangerousness of each site accordingly to three categories: strong, doubtful and low.
 The SSA concerns only the avalanche paths threatening inhabited buildings during winter seasons.
-The data acquisition for the inventory has been performed

-175 from 2003 to 2009 by the French National Forest Office following the method developed at Irstea by Rapin et al. (2006).
+The data acquisition for the inventory has been performed from 2003 to 2009 by the French National Forest Office following the method developed at IRSTEA by Rapin et al. (2006).
 No new data are collected at present.
-The data contains detailed information about the vulnerability, morphology, history and snow-climatology of each SSA site and provide a complementary information to the EPA and CLPA datasets.
-The SSA data are useful during high risk situations, for example, to prioritize evacuation of people living at most exposed locations.
+The data contain detailed information about the vulnerability, morphology, history and snow-climatology of each SSA site and provide a complementary information to the EPA and